How to make Word documents accessible

 You should also:

-- check that information in images has good colour contrast
+- check that information in images has sufficient colour contrast

-- ensure images can zoom up to 400% without losing information
+- ensure images can zoom up to 400% without losing clarity or information

-Decide if each image is decorative or informative based on why it is included on the page.
+Decide if each image is decorative or informative based on why it is included.

-Images with important information need a text description so people who cannot see them can still understand their meaning, such as those using screen readers.
+Images with important information need a text description so people who cannot see them can still understand their meaning.

 You can provide a description by: